pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 #### Dates

-SQLite does not have a native data type, and instead has 3 different ways to represent dates:
+SQLite does not have a native date type, and instead has 3 different ways to represent dates:

   * Text column interpreted as ISO-8601-formatted string.
   * Int column interpreted as number of seconds since Unix epoch.